Prevent Policy

 15.2.
 When a Prevent duty concern is raised, it is important that such a concern is shared in a safe and supportive manner to enable the concern to be effectively assessed for the appropriate intervention to be put in place.

 15.4.
-Once any available information and substantive evidence has been gathered, the Prevent Coordinator will consider the material in discussion with other members of staff, where relevant.
-A decision will be made as to the seriousness of the case and four potential outcomes are likely at this stage:
+Once any available information and substantive evidence have been gathered, the Prevent Coordinator will consider the material in discussion with other members of staff, where relevant.
+A decision will be made as to the seriousness of the case, and four potential outcomes are likely at this stage:

 d) NO CONCERN and EXIT.
 No further action is needed.

 15.5.
-In reaching a decision to share any information with third parties the University will comply with the requirement of the Data Protection Act and abide by its external Prevent Information Sharing Agreement.
+In reaching a decision to share any information with third parties, the University will comply with the requirements of the Data Protection Act and abide by its external Prevent Information Sharing Agreement.
 Internally, personal data can only be shared within the University for good business reasons.

-Please refer to the flowchart for the University’s Prevent Referral Process.
-The full flowchart image is available in the downloadable document linked at the top of this page.
+Please refer to the flowchart below for the University’s Prevent Referral Process.
+An image of the flowchart is available to download in the document version of this policy.

 - Concerned about a Staff, Student, Speaker or an Event.